jamiebyer/EOSC325/README.md

-# EOSC 325 Demos
+# Hydrogeology Demos

-Creating demos for EOSC325 using Python Dash.
+Creating demos for the hydrogeology course, EOSC325, using Plotly Dash.
+This dashboard is hosted [here](https://hydro-unconfined-flow.herokuapp.com/).

 ## Unconfined Flow with Recharge
 This demo is based on the supplemental file for the book "Hydrogeological Properties of Earth Materials and Principles of Groundwater Flow", by the Groundwater Project.